 - 1.1 Appraisal plays an important role in the communication and performance management processes within Springhead School.
 It is key to supporting the school's commitment to developing its staff and to delivering excellent educational provision to pupils. - 1.2 This policy sets out the framework for a clear and consistent assessment of the overall performance of all staff employed at Springhead School and for supporting their development needs.
-The policy provides a process through which staff performance targets and development objectives may be linked to the school's improvement plan and priorities. - 1.3 The assessment of performance reached through this policy will contribute to pay decisions in line with the school's Pay Policy.
+The policy provides a process through which staff performance targets and development objectives may be linked to the school's improvement plan and priorities. - 1.3 For Teachers, it is a statutory requirement to make a pay decision following completion of the appraisal process.
+These decisions must be strictly in accord with the school's Pay Policy.